 My first major rule violation occurred while I was still pregnant.
 So many well-meaning critics insisted that you have to give up riding while pregnant.
 While I understand that their hearts were in the right place, their lack of experience with either horses, pregnancy, or medical training encouraged me to seek the advice of those who did have experience in all of these areas.
 Most doctors will tell you no to pretty much anything while you’re pregnant, but people can’t live in a plastic bubble while pregnant.
 It’s just not feasible.

 My mom explained that she rode through both of her pregnancies, and my brother and I were fine.
-She also pointed out that she rode her old mare, Kristy, and didn’t pursue anything crazy.
+She also pointed out that she only rode her old mare, Kristy, and didn’t pursue anything crazy.
 Other friends who rode during their pregnancies had mixed opinions.
 Some rode the entire pregnancy, some only the first trimester, others didn’t ride at all.
 My chiropractor is the one who explained it best for me.
 He said that early on in your pregnancy your pelvis protects the fetus, and the more harm comes to the mother in the event of an accident.
-The hormones your body begins producing which encourage your pelvis to relax and begin stretching relaxes ALL of your joints, allowing all of them stretch and move.
+The hormones your body begins producing to encourage your pelvis to relax and begin stretching relaxes ALL of your joints, allowing all of them stretch and move.
 So ultimately, I rode for about 5 months to try to maintain a little bit of fitness, and finally had to stop because of the chiropractic issues.
-I stuck to riding the reliable mares Reggie and Gracie (MSR’s mare on loan from a good friend) after my first trimester.
+I stuck to riding reliable Reggie after my first trimester.
 Am I glad that I rode as long as I could?
 Heck yes!
 It toned the muscles I needed for a ridiculously easy delivery.
 Two sets of pushing and Ian was out.

 Another rule that I am breaking, at least according to Brinn, is avoiding Baby Einstein.
 I’ve heard great things about Baby Einstein, but I’ve also heard negative as well.
-A great video on youtube details several reasons why television for young viewers can have negative effects.
-My reasoning is, why does Ian need to see images of farm animals on the screen when he’s around it every day of his life?
+A great video video on YouTube details several reasons why television for young viewers can have negative effects.
+My reasoning is, why does Ian need to see images of farm animals on the screen when he’s around them every day of his life?

 And perhaps the biggest rule (at least in my opinion) that I am in violation of involves sleeping habits.
 A coworker suggested a fantastic book on getting your baby to sleep 12 hours by 12 weeks.
 With a two-week old newborn still waking me up every 3 to 4 hours, this sounded heavenly, but now that my life has settled in to being a working mom, I have some major issues with sleeping training.
 First of all, the biggest rule is to never let your baby fall asleep in your arms.
 He should always sleep in his bed.
 Secondly, your baby should never sleep with you in your bed.
 Again, he should sleep in his bed.
 I completely understand the value in these concepts, a mother who’s been home with a baby all day needs to get that child to sleep on his own so that she can get caught up with a few things around the house and have time for herself!
 I appreciate how she needs her baby to develop some independence.